ChristyYuen/ChristyYuen.github.io/README.md

 - **Data Dictionary:** Developed a comprehensive data dictionary using Looker to enhance data literacy.
 - **D&D Companion:** Built a project management tool using React and SQL, improving team efficiency.

 Feel free to explore my portfolio and reach out for collaboration or inquiries!
+📬 **Contact me at:** yuenchristy8@gmail.com